Chickens with Cloudy Eyes: Causes & Treatment

 - the type of bedding in the chicken coop

 - how frequently the chicken coop is cleaned

 - the ventilation of the chicken coop

 Long ammonia exposure results in inflammation of the eye and cloudy eyes.
 Young chicks are especially susceptible.
 Usually, both eyes are cloudy since the fumes are everywhere.

 Especially in the wintertime, proper ventilation is essential.
-Birds are spending more time inside the coop, which means more droppings and ammonia exposure.
+Birds spend more time inside the coop, meaning more droppings and ammonia exposure.